mercurymedia/elm-ag-grid/ELM_CHANGELOG.md

 # Elm Changelog

+## [3.2.0]

+- Added a new `GroupRenderer` for grouping rows, allowing usage of MasterDetail
+- Added a `detailRenderer` to the `GridConfig` to render a row's detailed view

 ## [3.1.0]

 - Added a new `ColumnState`/`FilterState` type (as well as events, decoder, and encoder) to evaluate or persist table states to an external storage